fran-bravo/socketpy/README.md

 #### Other commands

-*   `help`: displays all available commands for socketpy.
+*   `help`: displays all available commands for socketpy or more information about a specific command.
 *   `delete`: eliminates the sockets directory.
+*   `deconfig`: deconfigs socketpy.
 *   `flush`: deletes types from old projects on the db.
+*   `reset`: resets socketpy db.
+*   `route`: allows you to add a route to specific source and header files which will be used for type validation. `socketpy route /usr/include/commons`
+*   `embed`: lets you add a specific data type and its associated source file. `socketpy embed t_log log.h`

 ## Contributing